hafniatimes/hafniatimes.github.io/STYLE.md

 Use hyphenate [compound modifiers][hcm] only for disambiguation, not too dissimilarly to the Oxford Comma.
 Adverbs are rarely, if ever, cause for ambiguity---especialy those ending in -ly---so “wildly popular app” should go unhyphenated.

+#### Abbreviations ####

+Refrain from abbreviations for common words and phrases (eg, ie, etc) as often as possible.
+Acronyms are of course acceptable for the most part, as long as the full name is commonly known (NATO, US, GOP).

 Markdown
 --------
  Right                | Wrong